 Better Sleep

 Exercise can contribute to better sleep, which is vital for mental health.
 Physical activity promotes a healthy sleep-wake cycle by regulating circadian rhythms, our built-in alarm clocks, and reducing insomnia symptoms.
+Avoiding comparisons to others when exercising can help improve self-esteem and motivation, which in turn supports better mental health and sleep quality.

 Sleep experts recommend not exercising close to bedtime.
 But regular exercise earlier in the day can help alleviate sleep problems, such as difficulty falling or staying asleep.